DaveOff/tCrap/README.md

 - No API rate limits.
 No restrictions.
 Extremely fast.
 - "Cursor" support for scraping multiple pages
-- Feel free to replace the DB with any other `io` option you want, such as a database save via `pyodbc`, `sqlite3`, or whatever you want really.
+- Feel free to replace the DB with any other `io` option you want, such. as a database save via `pyodbc`, `sqlite3`, or whatever you want really.

 ---